 Fact 5: It causes 11 million ER visits in the U.S. each year.

 Diabetes can cause nephropathy, retinopathy, neuropathy, stroke, and heart disease.
 This is because high blood sugar levels cause damage and oxidative stress throughout the body.
-In 2009, there were 11,492,000 emergency room visits due to diabetes complications, according to the Centers for Disease Control and Prevention.
+In 2009, there were 11,492,000 emergency room visits due to diabetes complications, according to the

 Basal insulin facts